 How to Smoke a Pork Butt in an Electric Smoker: A Step-By-Step Guide

 If you are planning another weekend cookout or picnic, I recommend that you should try making a smoked pork butt.
 Don't worry.
 I will teach you how to do this majestic smoked recipe.
-Let's start!
+Let's get started!

 How to Smoke a Pork Butt in an Electric Smoker

 The pork butt is commonly used in various recipes.
-This is due to the fact that the said meat has a nice texture and moderate tenderness.
+This is mainly because it has a nice texture and moderate tenderness.

 When the fat melts, this meat can provide a riveting taste to your mouth.
 For now, let's focus on how to prepare a pork butt with the use of your electric smoker.
 Here are the ingredients.

-Next, create around four long but shallow criss-cross slices on the fatty region of the meat (on its lower part).
+Next, create around four long, but shallow crisscross slices on the fatty region of the meat (on its lower part).
+You can also ask your butcher to do this when you are buying the pork butt.
 Its appearance should be similar to the shape of a tic-tac-toe.

 This type of slicing is known as "scoring."
 The primary purpose of this method is to ensure that the meat can be as flavorful and tender as it gets.

 Also, don't forget to place the wood chips to its container.
-After this, you can already ignite the electric smoker.
-Let it preheat to around 40 to 50 minutes.
+I always use hickory since they go great with almost all kinds of meats.
+After this, you can ignite the electric smoker.
+Let it preheat to around 40 to 50 minutes (200°F).

 While waiting for the device to get heated, you can start mixing all the ingredients in the bowl (except for the apple cider and apple cider vinegar).